raygun101/MarkupKit/README.md

         <UILabel text="Page 3" textAlignment="center"/>
     </LMPageView>

-Page views are commonly used as the bottom layer in a layer view; a layer containing a `UIPageControl` is typically placed above the page view. `LMPageView` provides a `currentPage` property that can be used to easily synchronize its own page index with the index shown by the page control.
+Page views are commonly used as the bottom layer in a layer view; a layer containing a `UIPageControl` is typically placed above the page view.
+MarkupKit adds a `currentPage` property to `UIScrollView` that can be used to easily synchronize the scroll view's page index with the index shown by the page control; for example:

+    func scrollViewDidEndDecelerating(scrollView: UIScrollView) {
+        pageControl.currentPage = scrollView.currentPage
+    }

 Layer views are discussed in more detail later.